Skip to content

 • getResultObject: Retrieves each record from the database.

-• getResultCount: Gets the current count of processed result sets.
-The counter increments by 1 for each processed record, starting from 1.
+• getResultCount: Gets the current count of processed result set records.
+This counter increments by 1 for each processed record, starting from 1.

 • stop: Stops further processing of the result set, equivalent to using a break statement in a loop.

-The following example demonstrates how to use streaming queries, showing how to fetch data in batches from the database with pagination and how to process all records in a table.
+The following example code demonstrates how to use stream queries, showing how to pull data from the database in batches using pagination for processing, and how to retrieve all records from a table for processing.

-// Using pagination to fetch data in batches for processing, e.g., retrieving 100,000 records from the database for data processing
+// Using pagination to pull data from the database in batches for processing, e.g., fetching 100,000 records from the database for data processing

 Page<H2User> page = new Page<>(1, 100000);